Updated January 22, 2021

 Manage your subscriptions

-If your inbox is flooded with promotions from your favourite brands, hit the “unsubscribe” button to reduce temptation.
+If your inbox is flooded with promotions from your favourite brands, hit the “unsubscribe” button to minimize temptation.

 4. Use free returns